HIPAA and HITECH were created to ensure that patient data is secure and private. Understand how they impact your file transfers to the cloud.

 SFTP Gateway’s MD5 checksum feature will only transfer files to S3 and Azure that match a pre-loaded MD5 sum.
 This feature ensures that the file delivered is the file received.
 Win!

 As mentioned earlier, each SFTP Gateway user is assigned an SSH key or username and password for authentication.
 Win!

 Again, SFTP Gateway’s MD5 checksum feature ensures integrity of all files transferred.

-And like we mentioned prior, with respect to encryption, SFTP Gateway allows for server-side encryption when files are at rest, and files being transferred to and from the SFTP server are encrypted via OpenSSH.
+And like we mentioned prior, with respect to encryption, SFTP Gateway for AWS allows for server-side encryption when files are at rest, Azure encrypts the OS by default when you launch a VM, and files being transferred to and from the SFTP server are encrypted via OpenSSH.

 Healthcare companies’ security practices are under much scrutiny due to the sensitive nature of patient data.
 HIPAA and HITECH were created to ensure that patient data is secure and private, and these regulations make it a bit more difficult to migrate to the cloud.

 With file transfer being such a fundamental part of cloud migrations, it’s imperative for healthcare firms to be aware of all of the pertinent regulations and make sure that their file transfer solutions are HIPAA compliant.

 We hope this article sheds some light on how HIPAA impacts your file transfer software.

 Thanks for reading!

 Like this post?
 It likes you too. 🙂 Please share it using the share buttons to the left.
 Then join our mailing list below, follow us on Twitter @thorntech, and join our Facebook page for future updates.